ukatech/csaori/trunk/uds/README.txt

 - Get Up/down speed
 * Input
  * Argument0: UpDownSpeed
- * Argument1: Interface index (start from 0, see "List all network interface")
+ * Argument1: Interface index (start from 0, see "List all network interface". -1 for all interface)
  * Argument2: measurement (1 to 20, bigger number for faster response but less accurate)
  * Argument3: 0 for Shiori that supports Value[n], 1(non-zero) for Shiori that not support Value[n].
 * Output